 Wedding Photography at Castell Coch Near Cardiff in South Wales

 The large castle doors give a good indication of what’s to come and make an impressive entrance for the bride and groom.
-I took this portrait after their wedding on the way out.
+I took this portrait of them on the way out after their wedding.

-See how here the photo below was featured here (the top ‘header’ image is mine too!):
+See how the photo below was featured here (the top ‘header’ image is mine too!):

 Weddings at Castell Coch featuring Guy Milnes Photography.

-I have been the photographer for several weddings at Castell Coch to date, and this page features a selection from some of them.
+I have been the photographer for several weddings at Castell Coch to date, and this page features a selection from those weddings.

 The beautiful Castell Coch (meaning ‘Red Castle’) is like something out of a fairy tale.
 Germanic in appearance and set in a swathe of beech woods, you can see it in the hillside for miles around.